usmanwardag/dollar_bot/Developer_ReadMe.md

 This project is licensed under the terms of the MIT license.
 Please check [License](https://github.com/usmanwardag/dollar_bot/blob/main/LICENSE) for more details.

-## Code Documentation

-Checkout the [docs](https://github.com/aditikilledar/dollar_bot_SE23/tree/main/docs) for a detailed explanation of each functionality and the expected working along with code file location.

 ## How to Contribute